IyadAbed/Restaurant/README.md

 - **Street Name:** Input field for the street name where the restaurant is located.
 - **Opening Hours:** Input fields to specify the start and end time for daily operations.
 - **List of Nearby Landmarks:** Input field to list nearby landmarks such as schools, universities, markets, etc.
-- **Optional: Add Location Button:** A button allowing users to select the restaurant's location on a map.

 ### Menu Form